-For initial listing, companies must meet the criteria of at least one of the three financial standards and the applicable liquidity requirements.
-As the chart below indicates, one of these three entry standards is more likely to be satisfied than another depending on whether the applicant company:
+For initial listing, companies must meet the criteria of at least one of the four financial standards and the applicable liquidity requirements.
+As the chart below indicates, one of these four entry standards is more likely to be satisfied than another depending on whether the applicant company:

-- is young and profitable (entry standard 1), - · is established (entry standard 2), or - does not have stockholders equity that is worth much, or is young and unprofitable (entry standard 3).
+- is young and profitable (entry standard 1), - is established (entry standard 2), - does not have stockholders equity that is worth much, or is young and unprofitable (entry standard 3), or - has substantial shareholders' equity and market value but limited revenue and profitability (entry standard 4).